platformsh/platformsh-docs/toolstacks/drupal/developing-with-drupal.rst

 Synchronizing Data
 ------------------

 The easiest way to do that is to use Drush and the sql-sync command.
-You'll need to have :ref:`create_drush_aliases` setup for both your Platform site and your local site.
-If you are using the `Platform CLI <https://github.com/commerceguys/platform-cli>`_ and you've run ``platform get [platform_id]`` for a project, then your Platform aliases have already been setup.
+You'll need to have :ref:`create_drush_aliases` setup for both your Platform.sh site and your local site.
+If you are using the :ref:`cli`  and you've run ``platform get [platform_id]`` for a project, then your Drush aliases have already been set up.

 With the :ref:`create_drush_aliases` (depending on how yours are set up), you could use a command similar to this: